 If you want to try real natural mineral water coming from the mountains, you need to enjoy the sour water known to locals as Tetuh Djour.

-The little fountain became a source for mineral water and was built in the 1970s.
-It is really popular for locals, has healing qualities, and provides refreshing natural water from the mountains.
+The little fountain became a source of mineral water and was built in the 1970s.
+It is really popular with locals, has healing qualities, and provides refreshing natural water from the mountains.